wp-plugins/rs-feedburner/readme.txt

 * Simple to use
 * Fast
 * Compatible

-One of the **easiest** ways to implement your FeedBurner, FeedPress, or FeedBlitz feed on your WordPress site. *It just works.*

 You will need a FeedBurner, FeedPress, or FeedBlitz account to use this plugin.